MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 Furthermore, a new file prog/memorymap.h has been added.
 This is to avoid having the software hardcode address etc. in the source code.

+The C source code has been reorganized, so that the runtime library has been moved to a separate directory lib.
+And the source file for the main function has been renamed from rom.c to main.c

 ## VGA Overlay
 Since we now have two sources of VGA output, the character memory and the CPU debug information, we'll implement the latter as an overlay.
 The file